 VSUN has plants in Vietnam (in the Bac Giang and Bac Ninh Provinces) dedicated to the manufacture of solar panels.
 At end-FY06/26, annual production capacity expanded to a total of 5GW with the July 2021 commencement of operations at the third plant (annual production capacity of 1GW; capital expenditure of USD12mn), and the fourth plant (2.4GW; approximately USD30mn) in January 2023.
 Under the medium-term management plan through FY06/26, the company looks to expand production capacity of its plants to 10GW.
 Further, construction of solar cell plants with an annual production capacity of 8GW (total investment of roughly USD300mn) is also under way as the company plans to make a shift from external procurement to in-house manufacture of solar cells-a key component in solar panel manufacturing.
 The first phase of the project, which is the construction of a cell plant with an annual production capacity of 4GW (total investment of roughly USD180mn), was completed in late October 2023.
-In addition, in the first half of 2024, a new plant for the production of wafers and ingots is scheduled to start operation (annual manufacturing capacity of 4GW).
+In addition, the company will begin production of wafers and ingots, bringing its annual production capacity to 4GW in FY06/26.